bernhardAxonIvy/doc/source/engine-guide/reference/engine-cockpit/services.rst

 The **Web Services** page lists all defined web services for each application.
 You can switch the application by clicking on the tabs at the top of the view.
-You can also change the environment in the drop-down box at the top of the view.
 To see detailed information about a web service click on an entry to view its :ref:`engine-cockpit-webservice-detail` page.